Byculla railway station: History

 The station was later Rebuilt in 1857, and then again in 1891.
 The station was shifted north of its old location, and a larger building was built on the site of the present station.
-The new station consisted of the station building, platforms, sheds, footbridges, horse carriage parkings, and staff quarters, all of which were complete by June 1891.
+The new station consisted of the station building, platforms, sheds, footbridges, horse carriage parkings, and staff quarters, all of which were complete by June 1891, and was opened on 1 July 1892.
+The section from Byculla to Currey Road was Quadrupled, and opened for traffic on 4th December 1905.